DakeZhang1998/YamLiteParser/README.md

 # YamLiteParser
 A parser for a language named YamLite which is a subset of JSON.

-Assignment requirement can be found in Simple *"JSON Parser.pdf"*.
+Assignment requirement can be found in “*Simple JSON Parser.pdf*”.